teamsahaay/BAH_PS2/README.md

 # BAH_PS2

-the fiirst code is about how we approached are area extraction
+1.the first code is about how we approached are area extraction